SkripLang/Skrip/README.md

 </repositories>
 ```

-For versions of Skrip after dev37 you might need to add the paper-api repository to prevent build issues.
+For versions of Skrip after dev37 you might need to add the pape-api repository to prevent build issues.

 ```gradle
 maven {